-Students are not permitted to drive motorcycles, ATV's or other motorized vehicles not classified as passenger cars or trucks.
+Students are not permitted to drive mini-bikes, motorcycles, ATV's or other motorized vehicles not classified as passenger cars or trucks.
 Students who drive or ride to school do so entirely at their own risk, whether or not they are approved or unapproved to do so.
-Students who violate any of the policies listed below will be subject to the actions listed in the Code of Student Conduct and will lose their driving/riding privileges, ticketing from local law enforcement, and/or towing.
+Steel Center is not responsible for damage, theft or any vehicle or personal property on school grounds.
+Students who violate any of the policies listed below will be subject to the actions listed in the Code of Students conduct and will lose their driving privileges, ticketing from local law enforcement, and/or towing.